cdhx/QueryAgent/readme.md

 The cost of this part is very low, less than $1 for all the dataset's relations and questions with the use of cache.

-If you have any problem in implement this, please feel free to contact with us.
+Anyway, If you indeed have any problem in implementing this, please feel free to contact us.

 # Run